 Gregg has performed and/ or recorded with The New York Philharmonic, Steve Reich, The Bang on a Can All Stars, Alarm Will Sound, as well as Ornette Coleman, Chick Corea, Branford Marsalis and Ray Barretto.
 Gregg was on the Downbeat Magazine Critics’ Rising Star Poll in 2017, 2015 and 2013.

-An adjunct professor at New York University and Williams College, Gregg has also been on faculty at the Bang on a Can Summer Music Festival at MASS MoCA (North Adams, MA) since 2003.
+An adjunct professor at New York University, the Manhattan School of Music and Williams College, Gregg has also been on faculty at the Bang on a Can Summer Music Festival at MASS MoCA (North Adams, MA) since 2003.

 Gregg received his bachelor’s degree from the Eastman School of Music and his master’s from the Juilliard School.